 - Be covered on the date you become disabled and the condition causing your disability is not excluded from coverage,

 - Be covered on the date the benefit waiting period begins,

-- Notify Duke Benefits in writing within 180 calendar days of your becoming disabled or while receiving a benefit from the Duke Workers' Compensation program.
+- Provide notice of a claim in writing to Duke HR Benefits and file such claim within 180 calendar days of you becoming disabled or while receiving wage replacement from the Duke Workers' Compensation program in order to satisfy claim submission requirements.
 If you are unable to send written notice that you are disabled, someone must notify the plan on your behalf, and

 - Be receiving regular and appropriate care and treatment intended to aid your recovery and your return to work.
 Regular and appropriate care and treatment means supervised care or treatment by a doctor for the sickness or accidental injury causing your disability.

 The benefit waiting period is the length of time you must be continuously partially or totally disabled before you qualify to receive any benefits.